JohnB/spring83/README.md

 # Spring83 & Other Projects

-While this started out as an attempt at a Spring83 serbver, my forced shift from Heroku to Fly.io has allowed me to move existing projects (usually just a few main files) to migrate here.
+While this started out as an attempt at a Spring83 server, my forced shift from Heroku to Fly.io has allowed me to move existing projects (usually just a few main files) to migrate here.